linkedin/kafka-monitor/README.md

 Config class for respective service, e.g. ProduceServiceConfig.java and ConsumeServiceConfig.java.</li>
 <br />
-<li> You can specify multiple SingleClusterMonitor in the kafka-monitor.properties to
+<li> You can specify multiple SingleClusterMonitor in the xinfra-monitor.properties to
 monitor multiple Kafka clusters in one Xinfra Monitor process.
 As another advanced use-case, you can point ProduceService and ConsumeService to two different Kafka clusters that are connected by MirrorMaker to monitor their end-to-end latency.</li>
 <br />